dat515-2024/info/port-forwarding.md

 **Important Note:**
 Once you kill the SSH session, make sure to remove the proxy settings; otherwise, you will not be able to access the internet from your machine.
 While still being connected with the port forwarding, you should get internet access.

-## Using VSCode for Port Forwarding

-1. Connect to the VM using VSCode
-2. Open the Terminal for the VM
-3. Tab next to the Terminal will be Ports, change the Tab and go to Ports Tab
-4. Enable port forwarding -> VSCode will ask to authenticate using GitHub account.
-Login and approve the VSCode to use the GitHub.
-(This you have to do it only once, when you are tying for the first time or unless you have revoked the permissions)
-5. Once everything is approved, you should be able to see the Forwarded Address in VSCode, if you click the link, it will ask to login to GitHub , to authenticate you have permission to access the page.
-(As the link visibility by default is Private)
-6. If you want to to change the link visibility, go to VSCode ports Tab, go to the port which you want to access publicly, change the visibility from Private --> Public.

-More details about the VSCode port forwarding is also available on their website [external site](https://code.visualstudio.com/docs/editor/port-forwarding).